 To help practice please click on the link from our online test provide CEB SHL Talent Management.

-Whether you have been successful or not we will contact you (usually by email) to inform you of this decision.
+Whether you have been successful or not we will contact you (usually by email) to inform you of the decision.

-We know it can be a daunting process, but it provides us a unique opportunity to assess candidates in a variety of situations that will highlight the skills and behaviors we are looking for; equally for you it’s a good opportunity to get more information about the company and get more insight from the people actually working within business, enabling you to make an informed decision whether the business or role is right for you.
-You will be advised of reporting venue, practices booklets, format of the day, dress code, documents you will be asked to bring along on the day etc. prior to attending.
+We know it can be a daunting process, but it provides us a unique opportunity to assess candidates in a variety of situations that will highlight the skills and behaviors we are looking for.
+Equally for you it’s a good opportunity to get more information about the company and get more insight from the people actually working within business, enabling you to make an informed decision whether the business or role is right for you.
+You will be advised of the venue, practice booklets, format of the day, dress code, documents to bring along on the day etc. prior to attending.

-Our Assessment Centre does not have any car parking facility.
-If driving please prepare all your travel arrangement beforehand.
+Our Assessment Centre does not have a car parking facility.
+If driving, please prepare all your travel arrangements beforehand.

-Whether you are successful or not, you’ll be contacted (usually by email) to inform you of this decision.
+Whether you are successful or not, you’ll be contacted (usually by email) to inform you of the decision.

-Interviews at ScotRail typically contain a mix of competency and values-based questions where we look for evidence of your past behavioural and compare these against the ScotRail Values.
-This means that we'll require you to give specific, relevant, detailed and positive examples of things you've done during your career to date or from recent full-time education.
+Interviews at ScotRail typically contain a mix of competency and values-based questions where we look for evidence of your past behaviour and compare these against the ScotRail Values.
+This means that we'll require you to give specific, relevant, detailed and positive examples of things you've done during your career or from recent full-time education.

-Behavioural questions will tend to be ‘open questions' that will require you to give detailed answers.
+Behavioural questions tend to be ‘open questions' that will require you to give detailed answers.